Darkhogg/polyethylene/README.md

 ```

 ## Usage

-> Note: In the following documentation, the following default values for functions are sometime defined:
+> Note: In the following documentation, the following default values for functions are sometimes used:
 >
 >   - `ID`: The identity function, meaning it will return its argument, that is: `x => x`
 >   - `CMP`: Standard comparison function, that is: `(a, b) => (a < b) ? -1 : (a > b) ? +1 : 0`

-### Options

-Most methods accept an `options` object as the end of the arguments.
-Apart from any method-specific options, all async methods will accept the following options:

-- `preload`, `pl`: If set to `true`, the first element will be requested immediately without waiting for the iteration to start.
-  This will likely not be useful most of the time, as the time between first creating the iterable and iterating it is typically
-  negligible, but can be useful on situations where the iterable can sit unused for a few milliseconds.
-  Using this option means that the first element will *always* be requested even if the iteration never starts, so be mindful
-  of using it if the action of obtaining the element has other side-effects.

-- `prefetch`, `pf`: If set to `true`, elements are requested before yielding the previous one.
-  By doing so, the next element is obtained while the following stages in the iterable pipeline are being executed.
-  This options should be used on stages that are slow, such as network calls,
-  Using this option means that some elements are requested even if they are *never* iterated, and beware that multiple prefetches
-  on the same pipeline can increase the amount of elements that go unused, so be mindful of using it if the action of obtaining
-  the element has other side-effects.

 ### Factory Methods

-All of these functions are in the `Poly` object top-level obtained by requiring `polyethylene`, and
+All of these functions are in the `Poly` default export obtained by importing `polyethylene`, and
-will return an `Iterable` object.
+will return a `SyncIterableIterable` or `AsyncIterable` object.

 #### `Poly.from(iterable|asyncIterable|generator|asyncGenerator[, options])`